-A See an overview of the key participants in the retirement villages industry and what their roles and functions.
-Search for "industry at a glance" on cffc.govt.nz
+See an overview of the key participants in the retirement villages industry and what their roles and functions.
+Search for "industry at a glance" on retirement.govt.nz thinking of moving into a retirement

 Most intending residents consider releasing equity from their home or other savings to help fund a village unit purchase and supplement their superannuation.
 Before you choose a unit think about what you need to live a good life.